Aswinsaipalakonda/Beauty-Clinic/README.md

 Designed with 💖 by Aswin Sai Palakonda

-Using AI v0.dev for UI and
+Using AI v0.dev for UI